ecupaio/dcgffl/_drafts/tap-photos-and-game-day.md

 attachments: []

 ---
 Remember when you met your team for the first time??
 That was FUN.
 You know what will be even more fun?
 Playing with your team for the first time!
-Enjoy these memories from TAP to get yourself amped and ready to go for week 2, game 1 tomorrow!
+Enjoy these memories from TAP to get yourself amped and ready to go for the first spring games tomorrow!

 A big thanks to Shawn King, photographer!
 Link to full album below.
 Like what you see??
 Post on social media and tag DCGFFL!